Brixton tube station

-Brixton is a London Underground station on Brixton Road in Brixton in the London Borough of Lambeth, South London.
-The station is the southern terminus of the Victoria line.
-The station is known to have the largest London Underground roundel on the network.
-The next station is Stockwell.
+Brixton is a London Underground station, located on Brixton Road in Brixton in the London Borough of Lambeth, South London.
+The station is the southern terminus of the Victoria line and the next station towards north is Stockwell.
+It is known to have the largest London Underground roundel on the network.

 History

 The City and Brixton Railway had planned to link Brixton with Central London by underground railway in 1897 but was unable to raise funds for construction.

 Brixton station on the Victoria line was opened on 23 July 1971 by the London Transport Executive.
 It has high usage for an inner suburban station with 33.46 million entries and exits during 2016 making it the 19th busiest station by this measure.

+In the 2000s, the station was extensively refurbished and upgraded, with a new external façade and entrance lobby, installation of step-free access, together with refurbishment of a number of smaller retail outlets and the ticket office.
+The refurbishment started in 2001, step-free access work was completed in 2005, and the station upgrade was completed in 2010.
+The station was briefly closed for asbestos removal in 2006.
+The refurbishment works were a long drawn out process.
+New panels and lighting have been installed in the escalator shaft.

 Design

 From the ticket hall, three escalators take passengers to and from the platforms.
 There are also passenger lifts between street level, the ticket hall and the platforms to provide step free access.
 The station is laid out as a two-track terminus with a scissors crossover north of the station, and the line continues for a short distance south of the station platforms to form a pair of sidings.

-Station improvements

-As part of a framework agreement with London Underground, Chetwoods were engaged to carry out an extensive refurbishment of the passenger areas of Brixton Underground Station.
-This included an overall redesign of the station's external façade and entrance lobby, together with refurbishment of a number of smaller retail outlets and the ticket office.
-The scheme developed the Practice's expertise in the particular technical and design requirements of underground facilities, benefitting the design approach to projects for other clients such as Network Rail.
-The refurbishment started in 2001, and was completed in 2010.
-The station was briefly closed for asbestos removal in 2006.
-The refurbishment works were a long drawn out process.
-New panels and lighting have been installed in the escalator shaft.